MicrosoftDocs/sql-docs/docs/language-extensions/csharp-overview.md

 ## Get started

 To install and configure the C# extension, see [.NET Core CSharp Language Extension](https://github.com/microsoft/sql-server-language-extensions/tree/main/language-extensions/dotnet-core-CSharp).
-The [Regex Sample](https://github.com/microsoft/sql-server-language-extensions/blob/main/language-extensions/dotnet-core-CSharp/sample/regex/README.md) shows you how to create a .NET Core C# program that uses a regular expression to check input text.
+The [Regex Sample](https://github.com/microsoft/sql-server-language-extensions/blob/main/language-extensions/dotnet-core-CSharp/sample/regex/README.md) tutorial shows you how to create a C# program that uses a regular expression to check text in a SQL table.

 ## Next steps